cloudant-labs/slate/source/includes/api/_monitoring.md

 The results include a text string that identifies the metric stored on the server providing the API capability, for example `sumSeries(net.cloudant.mycustomer001.db*.df.srv.used)`.

-ORIGINAL
-"The information in the results consists of cluster-level data.
-The defaults (no start/end and duration given) will consist of a start time from when the call was made and a duration of 5 minutes."

-REVISION 2
 The results include cluster-level data.
 Here are the default values for the START, END, and DURATION fields:

 *   START - current time
 *   END - n/a
-*   DURAION - 5 minutes
+*   DURATION - 5 minutes